-Assistant Professor of Global Health and Social Medicine; Instructor in Medicine
+Assistant Professor of Global Health and Social Medicine; Assistant Professor of Medicine

 Dr. Richardson received his MD from Cornell University Medical College and his PhD in Anthropology from Stanford University.
 He completed residency in Internal Medicine and a fellowship in Infectious Diseases and Geographic Medicine at Stanford University Medical Center.